Private Pilates in New Inn home studio

-In my studio near New Inn, you may be using the ballet barre, arc barrel, spine corrector and/or the reformer.
+In my home studio near New Inn, you may use the reformer, tower, ballet barre, arc barrel, spine corrector or the most fluid of all… an Oov.
 The reformer is the original and largest piece of pilates equipment.
 For more information, see here.
-Whether you are a GAA enthusiast training hard, someone who hasn’t exercised in years or someone with a particular injury (recovering from hip or knee replacement, for example), I have the knowledge and the equipment to challenge or help you to recovery.
+Whether you someone who hasn’t exercised in years or someone with a particular injury (recovering from hip or knee replacement, for example), I have the knowledge and the equipment to challenge or help you to recovery.

 - €45 per private pilates session [one hour; combination of matwork, props and reformer as best suits your body]; initial introductory session costs €55

 - €200 block of five private pilates sessions, following on from introductory session